C.diff infection treated in home environment ♥

 Cleaning a Home Environment:

 What needs to be cleaned at home using EPA approved germicide for routine cleaning?
-All hard surfaces, which include the bedside commode (if applicable), bed-rails (if applicable), All Bathroom sinks, floors, tub/showers, toilets, doorknobs, light switch plates, shower doors.
-Frequently touched or high-touch surfaces including computer touch-pads, monitor cables, monitors, Kitchen appliances (i.e., Refrigerator handles, oven handles) sinks, counter-tops, floors and any/all medical equipment being utilized (i.e., walker, wheelchair, IV poles/pumps).
+All hard surfaces, which include the bedside commode (if applicable), bed-rails (if applicable), Bathroom sinks, floors, tub/showers, toilets, doorknobs, light switch plates, shower doors.
+Frequently touched or high-touch surfaces including computer touch-pads, monitor cables, monitors, Kitchen appliances (i.e., Refrigerator handles, oven handles) sinks, counter-tops, floors and any/all medical equipment being utilized (i.e., walker, wheelchair, IV poles/pumps). * Please contact the manufacturer of the EPA registered product of choice to verify surfaces prior to use.
+Chlorine based products may alter the color of surfaces and should be discussed with the manufacturer.
+Manufacturer contact information can be located on the back of the product label.

-C. diff spores are resistant to many commonly used disinfectants, sanitizers and cleaning agents.
-According to the U.S. Centers for Disease Control and Prevention (CDC), it is important to ensure that surfaces are cleaned with bleach or another Environmental Protection Agency (EPA)-approved, spore-killing disinfectant.
+C. diff spores are resistant to many commonly used disinfectants and cleaning agents.
+According to the U.S. Centers for Disease Control and Prevention (CDC), it is important to ensure that surfaces are cleaned with bleach or another Environmental Protection Agency (EPA)-approved, spore-killing disinfectant .

 To view EPA’s Registered Antimicrobial Products Effective against Clostridium difficile Spores click on the link below

-Clean all items that are shared between individuals (i.e., glucose meters, thermometers, b/p cuffs, stethoscopes). *It is best to use disposal wipes, paper towels, or cleaning clothes that can be washed in hot bleach water after cleaning, sponges are not recommended.
-The dirty cloth should not return to a clean bucket of solution and buckets/containers should be washed and disinfected after each use.
+Clean all items that are shared between individuals (i.e., glucose meters, thermometers, b/p cuffs, stethoscopes). *It is best to use disposal wipes, paper towels, and sponges are not recommended.
+The dirty disposable towels should not return to a clean bucket of solution and buckets/containers should be washed and disinfected after each use.

-Always work from the cleanest areas of the home to the dirtiest (those most likely to be soiled with stool), cleaning the bathroom last.
+Always work from the cleanest areas of the home to the dirtiest (those most likely to be soiled with fecal matter), cleaning the bathroom last.

-All hard surfaces that may be contaminated should be cleaned and disinfected frequently.
+All hard surfaces that may be contaminated should be cleaned and disinfected on a routine basis.
+Clean surfaces soiled with fecal matter when noted.

-Home Restrooms: To also help prevent spreading C. diff. spores and to prevent reinfection:
+To help prevent spreading C. diff. spores and all germs and bacteria during a C.diff. infection:

 - Remove fabric shower curtains – replace with a plain plastic/vinyl shower liner one that will be able to be cleaned with a bleach product.